Ansible Galaxy – Testing Roles with Test Kitchen

 - include: "handlers/main.yml"

-At time of writing this will break without the roles
+At time of writing this will break without the roles section!

 Writing your specs